Guide to Walking the The Annandale Way

 • Direction: North to south

 In fact, I discovered it by chance.
-I stumbled upon some signposts on my way to camping near Dumfries one day.
+I stumbled upon some signposts on my way to Dumfries one day.
 Since I had never heard of it before, it aroused my curiosity.

 The Annandale Way begins high above the source of the River Annan.
 Before dropping down its eastern side, the trail circumnavigates the Devil’s Beef Tub.
 So, the first section of the trail is essentially a circular day hike, beginning and ending in the picturesque market town of Moffat.